 Welcome to the Ragland Lab at the University of Colorado, Denver.
 We are interested in the process of local adaptation, particularly in response to seasonal variability.
 Our goal is to understand the mechanisms and targets of natural selection, integrating studies from genomes, to physiology, to whole organism performance.
 You can read more about our research here.
-The lab is actively recruiting graduate students.
+The lab is actively recruiting one PhD student (starting fall 2022).
 Please direct inquiries to Greg Ragland.